The Posthumus Research Master Programme ‘Global Economic and Social History’

 As of the academic year 2011/2012 the N.W.
 Posthumus Institute organises the Posthumus Research Master Programme.
 This programme allows Research Master students to gain knowledge of the Posthumus specialization and its specialists, by providing courses that they can follow as an elective in their home university programme.

-- Debates in Global Economic and Social History (Semester 1, International Institute of Social History, Amsterdam)
+- Debates in Global Economic and Social History (November 2023-February 2024, International Institute of Social History, Amsterdam)

-- Quantitative Methods for Historians (Semester 2, Utrecht University)
+- Quantitative Methods for Historians (April-June 2024, Utrecht University)

-The courses are complementary to each other, but it is possible to follow parts of the courses separately.
+The courses are complementary to each other, but it is possible to follow them separately.

-In the courses of the Posthumus Research Master Programme ‘Global Economic and Social History’ a thorough insight is offered into the economy and society in the pre-industrial and industrial periods, focusing on various aspects of social and economic change, such as economic growth, technological progress, mental structures, business development, group formation, social mobility, migration, and environmental hazards, often with the application models and theories from the social sciences to explain historical patterns and developments.
+In the courses of the Posthumus Research Master Programme ‘Global Economic and Social History’ a thorough insight is offered into the economy and society in the pre-industrial and industrial periods, focusing on various aspects of social and economic change, such as economic growth, group formation, social mobility, migration, environmental hazards, business development and technological progress, often with the application models and theories from the social sciences to explain historical patterns and developments.

 Embedding of the Posthumus Programme

-The Posthumus Research Master Programme ‘Global Economic and Social History’ is offered as a specialisation within the existing Research Masters in the four participating universities: Leiden University, Utrecht University, University of Amsterdam, and Vrije Universiteit Amsterdam.
+The Posthumus Research Master Programme ‘Global Economic and Social History’ is offered as a specialisation within the existing Research Masters in the participating universities.

-Scholars from the thirteen Dutch and Flemish Posthumus universities will participate in the courses.
-The programme thereby applies the strength of national cooperation in a successful research school and offers ambitious MA-students the opportunity to gain from this expertise.
-The course is open for Research Master students from all universities.
+Experts from the fifteen Dutch and Flemish Posthumus universities and research institutions will participate in the courses.
+The programme offers ambitious students the opportunity to learn from their expertise and to profit from the existing network of cooperation in a successful research school.
+The course is open for Research Master students from all participating universities.
+In some cases other Master students with PhD plans are also eligible.

 Objectives of the Posthumus programme